Here’s why you need to become an ambassador for your organization (image from Canva)

 Kim Kardashian-West, Gigi Hadid, LeBron James… These are just some of the names that typically spring to mind when we think about brand ambassadors.
 You wouldn’t be wrong, because historically, what we’ve known to be a brand ambassador has only ever been associated with/useful to B2C organizations.
 It was someone with a great following, a level of name recognition to match, and was typically a celebrity, a reality star, or a sports personality.

 However, the tides are beginning to change.
 In 2020 we have social media platforms in abundance, meaning that just about anyone can become a reputable brand ambassador.
 Most notably, B2B organizations are beginning to capitalize on this, too.
-Let’s discuss why you need to be advocating for your brand in 2020.
+So, why become a brand ambassador?

 What is a brand ambassador?